francescakamara/francescakamara/README.md

 - 👋 Hi, I’m @francescakamara
 - 👀 I’m interested in business analysis, strategy and business transformation.
-- 🌱 I’m currently learning about the fundamentals of business analysis, including requirements gathering, agile vs waterfall methodologies and process maps.
+- 🌱 I’m currently learning about the fundamentals of business analysis, including requirements gathering, agile vs waterfall methodologies, Jira and process maps.
-- 💞️ I’m looking to collaborate on BA projects, and grow my network in the tech world.
+- 💞️ I’m looking to transition into the world of tech, and looking grow my network as well as show some of the projects I am working on!
+- 🌱 I also have a BCS Foundation qualification in Business Analysis.
 - 📫 How to reach me on francescakamara@gmail.com

 <!---